peterkrauz/8-puzzle-solver/README.md

 ## Description

-This repository contains Python files used in implementing three search solutions to the N-Puzzle problem, which were all developed for a college work in the subject of Intelligent Systems. <br>
+This repository contains Python files used in implementing three search solutions that are able to find the quickest number of moves required to solve the N-Puzzle problem. <br>
+All files were developed for a college work in the subject of Intelligent Systems. <br>
 The solutions implemented are as follows:

 - [Uniform Cost Search](solvers/uniform_cost_search.py)